Rybo713/UX330UA-macOS/README.md

 2. Install Clover with these options:
   - Install for UEFI booting only
   - Install Clover in the ESP
-  - Themes - You can pick anything Theme you want.
+  - Themes - You can pick any theme you want
   - Drivers64UEFI / EmuVariableUefi-64, FSInject-64, HFSPlus, and OsxAptioFix2Drv-64
   - Install all RC scripts on all other bootable OS X volume
   - Optional RC Scripts / disable sleep proxy client